icecdream/kafka-log/README.md

 The app parse  app.yaml, according to `topic-services` generate kafka topics, you can modify `config.h` to generate other rule kafka topics.

-The app create a thread for each group kafka of topic to receive kafka message, app generates an absolute PATH according to some header fields of the kafka topic, you can modify function 'write_log' in the file  'kafkalog.h' file to generate other PATH, Finally app write log to disk.
+The app create a thread for each group kafka of topic to receive kafka message, app generates an absolute PATH according to some header fields of the kafka topic, you can modify function `write_log` in the file  `kafkalog.h` file to generate other PATH, Finally app write log to disk.